Gambling in China: Offshore gambling

 The domestic Chinese demand for gambling is significant.
 Legal restrictions on onshore gambling in mainland China have contributed to the growth of overseas and online gambling sites that cater to Chinese nationals.
 Integrated gaming resorts in Singapore, Australia, South Korea, Vietnam, Cambodia and the Philippines welcome growing numbers of Chinese tourists.
 Mongolia, a neighbour of China, is also looking into legalizing gambling and casinos for Chinese tourists.

 Gambling tourism

-Several gambling sites previously existed along the China-Laos border and China-Myanmar border to attract Chinese tourists.
-In Myanmar, Mongla was site for casinos and other entertainment operations that are illegal in China, as was Boten in Laos.
+Several gambling sites previously existed along the China–Laos border and China–Myanmar border to attract Chinese tourists.
+In Myanmar, Mongla was a site for casinos and other entertainment operations that are illegal in China, as was Boten in Laos.
 Following patterns of violence against Chinese tourists, the Chinese government pressured Myanmar and Laos to shut down these sites.
 As of at least 2024, the trend in both Myanmar and Laos is for casinos seeking to attract Chinese tourists to be set up further away from the Chinese border.